Azure/iot-hub-device-update/docs/agent-reference/device-update-agent-extensibility-points.md

 The default Update Manifest Handler registered in deviceupdate-agent Debian package is the [Steps Handler](../../src/extensions/update_manifest_handlers/steps_handler/README.md) (Note: Plural Steps).
 The implementation is in [steps_handler.cpp](../../src/extensions/update_manifest_handlers/steps_handler/src/steps_handler.cpp).

-[Steps Handler](../../src/extensions/update_manifest_handlers/steps_handler/README.md) is a content handler that applies each action aggregated across every step:
+[Steps Handler](../../src/extensions/update_manifest_handlers/steps_handler/README.md) is a handler that applies each action aggregated across every step:

 - IsInstalled() is true if every step has been installed (and recursively if there are children component updates),
 - Download() downloads the update payloads for every step